 - If the user uses the methods getPersistenceManagerFactory(File file) or getPersistenceManagerFactory(File file, ClassLoader loader) then the Map instance passed to the static method will contain a property with a key of "javax.jdo.spi.PropertiesFileName", and a value equal to the result of calling getAbsolutePath() on the file parameter.
-Absence of this property means that neither of these methods was used. - If the user uses the methods getPersistenceManagerFactory(String resourceName) or getPersistenceManagerFactory(String resourceName, ClassLoader loader) then the Properties instance passed to the static method will contain a property with a key of "javax.jdo.spi.PropertiesResourceName", and a value equal to the name of the resource.
-Absence of this property means that neither of these methods was used.
+Absence of this property means that neither of these methods was used. - If the user uses the methods getPersistenceManagerFactory(String resourceName) or getPersistenceManagerFactory(String resourceName, ClassLoader loader) and the properties instance was loaded from a resource, then the Properties instance passed to the static method will contain a property with a key of "javax.jdo.spi.PropertiesResourceName", and a value equal to the name of the resource.
+Absence of this property means that neither of these methods was used. - If the user uses the method getPersistenceManagerFactory (String resourceName) and the properties instance was created from jdoconfig.xml, then the Properties instance passed to the static method will contain a property with a key of "javax.jdo.Name", and a value equal to the name of the persistence manager factory in the jdoconfig.xml file.

-Construction by jdoconfig.xml
+Construction by idoconfig.xml